UpasakaRickicki/buddhadust/pts-ebooks/an/README.md

 #### Issues

-* Must manually change the first "Part I" title back to H1 before building TOC, then remove the others when building the TOC
+* Part I - Must manually change the first "Part I" title back to H1 before building TOC, then remove the others when building the TOC
+* Part II - Sub-sections appear with Roman Numerals instead of as a separate header